 ENIAC and other early computers were powered by vacuum tubes, which were big and bulky and tended to burn out.
 Scientists began looking for an alternative technology.
 In 1947, experimental physicist Walter Brattain and theoretical physicist John Bardeen used semiconductors to develop the point-contact transistor.
 Their supervisor, William Schockley, developed the junction (sandwich) transistor, which was more commercially viable.
 The use of transistors led to smaller, faster, and more versatile components than were possible with vacuum-tube machines like the ENIAC.
 The first commercial computer to use transistors was developed in 1957 by Seymour R. Cray, a pioneer in the design of supercomputers.
 Because transistors use less power than vacuum tubes and have a longer life, this development alone was responsible for the improved machines called second-generation computers, the first generation being those that employed vacuum tubes.
 Components became smaller, as did the spacings between components, and systems became much less expensive to build.

 The use of transistors revolutionized the computer industry, but the invention of the integrated circuit sent the industry into overdrive.
 In the late 1950s, two inventors (Jack Kilby, an engineer at Texas Instruments and Robert Noyce, the cofounder of Fairchild Semiconductor Corporation) working separately (and unaware of each other’s activities) developed the integrated circuit, or microchip, which combined transistors, resistors, and capacitor into a single chip.
 This invention reduced operating costs and increased capacity, speed, and accuracy.
 In 1959, both Texas Instruments and Fairchild Semiconductor Corporation applied for and received patents on this new technology.
 After several years of legal battles, the two companies decided to cross license their technologies.
 In 1961, the first commercially available microchips became available.
 Soon after, all computers were built using microchips.
-In 2019, the global microchip market was worth more than $412 billion, and microchips are used in every electronic product.
-Intel is the largest semiconductor chip maker.
+In 2021, the global microchip market was worth more than $527.8 billion, and is predicted to grow to $1.3 trillion by 2029, according to Fortune Business Insights.
+Microchips are used in every electronic product.
+TSM, Intel, and Qualcomm are the largest semiconductor chip makers.

 In the late 1960s, the invention of the microprocessor, which allowed for thousands of integrated circuits to be built single silicon chip, further revolutionized the IT industry.
 The Intel 4004 chip, developed in 1971, was the first microprocessor.
 This technology was integrated into the first desktop computers for home users in the 1980s.
 These small computers became increasingly powerful, and scientists began to see the possibilities of linking these systems together and sharing information.
 This was the early stirrings of the World Wide Web.